droonga/droonga.org/reference/plugin/adapter/index.md

 An adapter works like following:

  1. The Droonga Engine starts.
-    * A global instance of the adapter class (ex. `Droonga::Plugin::FooPlugin::Adapter`) is created and it is registered.
+    * A global instance of the adapter class (ex. `Droonga::Plugins::FooPlugin::Adapter`) is created and it is registered.
       * The input pattern and the output pattern are registered.
     * The Droonga Engine starts to wait for incoming messages.
  2. An incoming message is transferred from the Protocol Adapter to the Droonga Engine.